ttboma/practice-leetcode-rs/README.md

 Hi,

-This crate is a collection of solutions to [LeetCode](https://leetcode.com/) problems provided by SHIEH YUEH-CHANG.
+This crate is a collection of solutions to [LeetCode](https://leetcode.com/) problems provided by SHIEH, YUEH-CHANG.
 The purpose of this project is to practice Rust and DSA.

 1. Please run `cargo test` to ensure that all the tests are passed correctly
 2. The following shows an example that how to use this library crate.
 And please run `cargo doc --open` to access the documentation

    ```rust
    use leetcode_rs::Solution;